thealphacubicle/boston-core-mcp/docs/LAMBDA_QUICKSTART.md

 ### Step 4: Connect Claude to the Server

-Copy and paste this **entire command** into your terminal, then press Enter:
+**If you activated the virtual environment in Step 2** (you should see `(.venv)` in your terminal prompt), keep it active and run:

 ```bash
 mcpengine proxy boston-opendata-lambda https://kdbjj7ebdewlcy24bt4wbf3uju0tjgdf.lambda-url.us-east-1.on.aws --mode http --claude
 ```

+**If you didn't use the virtual environment**, just run the command above in your terminal.

 **What this does**: Starts a connection between Claude and the Boston OpenData server.

 **Important**:

 - Once you run the command from above, you WILL NOT see any output (this is normal!).
-To verify this is running, run `docker ps` t verify that the proxy is running.
+To verify this is running, run `docker ps` to verify that the proxy is running.
-- **Leave this terminal window open** - don't close it!
+- **Keep this terminal window open** - don't close it!
+(You'll see `(.venv)` in the prompt if using the virtual environment)
 - You can minimize it, but don't close it

 ### Step 5: Open Claude Desktop